software-patterns/workshop/patterns/logic-dependency-boundary.md

 # Logic-Dependency Boundary

+> [benchristel] TODO: This pattern describes much more than the actual Logic-Dependency
+> Boundary.
+Currently, most of what's here is background and context.
+The meat of this
+> pattern should probably be moved to Test-Loving Architecture, which is currently light
+> on specifics.

 As part of a [test-loving architecture](./test-loving-architecture.md), create a clearly-defined boundary between domain-logic code and code that depends on services and state that are outside your control.